Developer Guide

 The sort task by deadline mechanism will be implemented without the need to enter additional commands.

-Additionally, its feature is exposed in the List
+Additionally, its feature is exposed in the List interface by calling its sort method.

 The sort method wil automatically sort its tasks by ascending order whenever a new task is added or an existing task is edited.